mpalash/aliakbarmehta/content-raw/archives-as-contemporary-object-x.md

   The first six episodes will be broadcasted as a series of podcasts during the 100 days of Documenta(15), as well as on-site discussions/talks hosted in the Party Office space, in Kassel during June, along with simultaneous programming.
 Furthermore, these podcasts and talks will further be edited, transcribed and produced as a series of single-interview print publications.
+children:
+  - ArCOX~ About Archives as Contemporary Object (X)
 ---